Learning From Software Failures: A Case Study at a National Space Research Center: Results and Analysis

 Application of lessons learned was \textit{ad hoc}, driven by individual initiative, and typically occurred only when subjects (5/10) recalled a similar issue or knew where to find relevant documentation.
 As \SubjectThree described, \myinlinequote{I...couple of times...searched through the issues...to figure out...what I did last time...but it's not in the process...to prevent...these issues again.} \SubjectTen does the same, \myinlinequote{[but] I don't know if other people do it.} \SubjectFour recounted using past issues for \myinlinequote{training} and \myinlinequote{to guide users to design their applications,} but acknowledge that it is a personal practice.
 Similarly, \SubjectNine says, \myinlinequote{sometimes lesson learned...are referred when someone new joins...[but] it's not too often...last time...was two years ago.} \SubjectFive acknowledged that even with recurring issues, their issue notes are not referenced: \myinlinequote{Issues appear over and over again...[however] issue...meeting notes are not really checked.
 I’ve...maybe twice or thrice.} Others expressed that referencing past documentation is not common practice: \SubjectEight remarked, \myinlinequote{No, I think it's not so.}

-To enable feedback cycles, \SubjectSeven mentions questionnaires, though no other subject was aware of them, and they remain unused.
 To enable feedback cycles, \SubjectSeven mentioned questionnaires: one to reflect on failures, \myinlinequote{a questionnaire to discuss...what's wrong?...can this happen again?}, and another to apply lessons during, \myinlinequote{design and getting...requirements...to get the criticality of system.} However, when we pointed out that no other subject referenced these, \SubjectSeven admitted, \myinlinequote{Normally you should use it always...But people don't...we cannot [enforce] everyone to do it,} and as a result, \myinlinequote{failures are made again and again.} As \SubjectTwo said, \myinlinequote{You'll [have to] be self-motivated to search the wiki...GitLab, ask the seniors...otherwise...there's no process to bring lessons down to you.}